-Haunted Lancaster: The Amish Terrorizing Demonic Delinquent
+Amish Terrorizing Demonic Delinquent

 The following day, a man was cutting weeds on his farm about five miles from the previous incident when he heard a fierce roar and turned to see a monster with horns and a tail charging in his direction.
 He raised his scythe to defend himself, only to have the implement ripped from his hands.
 At that point, the man wisely decided to turn both cheeks to the monster and escaped as fast as he could run.

 A day later, a woman was feeding poultry on a farm midway between the two earlier incidents when she heard a commotion and turned to see the creature snatching a goose in each of its hands.
 She bravely ran toward the thing, waving her apron.
-The woman recovered one of her geese when the creature threw it at her, knocking her to the ground.
+The woman recovered one of her geese when the creature threw it at her, causing her to fall to the ground.
 The interloper escaped with the remaining bird in hand.

 Never miss a new article by signing up for email updates below.
 Be sure to follow Uncharted Lancaster on Facebook or Instagram for additional exclusive content.